Respiratory syncytial virus (RSV): For health professionals

 - Surveillance

-RSV is a common childhood illness and the most common cause of lower respiratory tract illness in young children everywhere.
+RSV is a common illness and the most common cause of lower respiratory tract illness in young children everywhere.
 Most children will experience RSV infections by the age of 2.

 The risk of severe outcomes from RSV infection is higher among: